Foundation Document: Potomac Heritage National Scenic Trail (October 2014)

 In addition to the above, local and regional plans provide detailed information about the developing Trail network and participation in local planning processes has been and continues to be essential to complete the Trail network.
 Following are some links to such plans:

-Authorized by Congress as part of the National Trails System Act of 1968, the former Bureau of Outdoor Recreation published a "feasibility study" on the Potomac Heritage Trail in 1974.
+Authorized by Congress in the National Trails System Act of 1968, the former Bureau of Outdoor Recreation, Department of the Interior, published a "feasibility study" for the Potomac Heritage Trail in 1974.
 Click here to view or download a copy of the study (PDF; 28.5 MB).

 The National Park Service Centennial in 2016